Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 - How well did you work with your partner?
 What made it go well?
 What made it challenging?

 ```
-    Partner 1: We chose this project because Bao came up with it and I liked it.
+    Ahna: We chose this project because Bao came up with it and I liked it.
 It was a good idea that didn't seem crazy
     hard and doable in the amount of time that we had.
 I think for the most part, we did everything that we had designed in
     the CRC card.
 The only difference, which wasn't major, was that we didn't end up using the title that we initially thought
     up in the beginning.